aktersnurra/gustafrydholm.xyz/content/cv.md

 - Saab AB
   - Machine Learning Engineer.
 Aug 2018 -- Aug 2021
       - Intelligence Application.
 Aug 2020 -- Aug 2021
-        - Created data mining pipelines for extracting, cleaning, and create datasets for machine learning models, i.e. train/test sets.
+        - Created data mining pipelines for extracting, cleaning, and creating datasets for machine learning models, i.e. train/test sets.
         - Was a driving force in making the system more asynchronous using message passing between microservices, by deploying and maintaining a